jai-ranchod/demo_3/README.md

 Recursive Query - Employee Lineage (SQL):
 Here we create a table of employees and managers.
 We then use a recursive query to create a table identifying the top level managers and the number of employees under each.

-Assumptions of Linear modeling (R):
+Assumptions of Linear Modeling - Hitters Data (R):
 This script uses the "Hitters" data set to illustrate the creation of a linear regression model.
 The primary purpose of this script, however, is to evaluate the assumptions of linear models against a fitted linear model.

-R - Assumptions of Linear Modeling - Outcome Transformation This is an extension of the initial assumptions of linear modeling file in which we apply a log transformation to the outcome.
+Assumptions of Linear Modeling - Outcome Transformation (R):
+This is an extension of the initial assumptions of linear modeling file in which we apply a log transformation to the outcome.

 Logistic Regression (R):